faizyorg/modernize-apps-guides/00-introduction.md

 Username and password of the Azure Postgre SQL Database are provided in the environment details page.

-To access PostgreSQL database we need to install `PGAdmin` in our local system.
+To access PostgreSQL database, you need to install `PGAdmin` in your local machine (https://www.pgadmin.org/download/).
 Open the `PGAdmin` app, it will get open up in the default browser of your system.

 PGAdmin may ask to set a master password while opening for the first time.
+Provide any password.

 <kbd>![](images/AROLatestImages/master.jpg)</kbd>